-Ever since it hosted the 2010 Commonwealth Games, Delhi has been the subject of in-depth regeneration and development.
-The metro system has been the target of heavy investment, and older sites such as Connaught Place have been renovated.
-The colonnaded financial and commercial center is now full of modern stores and boutiques, as well as restaurants and coffee shops.
+Ever since hosting the 2010 Commonwealth Games, Delhi has been the subject of in-depth regeneration and development.
+The metro system has been heavily invested in, and older sites such as Connaught Place have been renovated.
+The colonnaded financial and commercial centre is now full of modern stores and boutiques, as well as restaurants and coffee shops.